Professor Robert Millar, Pretoria SA, Edinburgh, UK

-Professor Robert (Bob) Millar grew up in Zimbabwe where he developed a passion for African wildlife and studied Zoology, Botany and Chemistry at the University of the then Rhodesia and Nyasaland.
-He then obtained a masters in Biochemistry in London and a PhD on the reproductive biology of the hyrax in Liverpool before moving into human biomedicical research at the University of Cape Town where he became Professor ad hominem.
-He then became Director of the MRC Human Reproductive Sciences Unit, UK which comprises over 100 researchers and attracts about £5 million annual funding.
-Since April 2011, he is the Director of the Mammal Research Institute in Pretoria.
+Professor Robert (Bob) Millar grew up in Zimbabwe where he developed a passion for African wildlife and studied Zoology, Botany, and Chemistry at the University of then Rhodesia and Nyasaland.
+He obtained a Masters in Biochemistry in London and his Ph.D. on the reproductive biology of the hyrax in Liverpool before moving into human biomedical research at the University of Cape Town, where he became Professor ad hominem.
+He then became Director of the MRC Human Reproductive Sciences Unit, UK, which comprises over 100 researchers and attracts about £5 million annual funding.
+Since April 2011 until 2017, he was Director of the Mammal Research Institute in Pretoria.

-Monique is the Co-founder and Research Director of IBREAM.
+Monique is the Co-founder and Director of IBREAM.
 She is a wildlife biologist who has specialized in the area of wildlife reproduction and has expertise in many other fields (immunology, nutrition, ethology).
-She holds a PhD from the Erasmus University in Rotterdam, The Netherlands.
+She holds a Ph.D. from the Erasmus University in Rotterdam, The Netherlands.
 She has an active role in the current 4 IBREAM programs in terms of overall coordination, fundraising, and supervision.

 Linda is the Director at South-East Zoo Alliance for Reproduction & Conservation which she founded in 2011.
 SEZARC involves a group of zoo and conservation centers focusing on solutions for reproductive challenges to support self-sustaining populations of endangered species in captivity and the wild.

 Wenche Farstad is a Professor in Canid reproduction and works at the Norwegian University of Life Sciences (NMBU).
 She is actively involved in our canid projects and her expertise in canid semen freezing is invaluable for IBREAM in order to freeze high-quality semen of our endangered canid species, the Ethiopian wolf, and the African wild dog.